Multi-Factor Authentication Transition 2025

 • Microsoft Authenticator App

-Once you've enrolled using the Microsoft Authenticator app, you will enter the number shown on the screen in the app to verify your identity.
+Once you've enrolled using the Microsoft Authenticator app, you will enter the number shown on the computer (or mobile) screen in the Microsoft Authenticator app to verify your identity.
 Full details are included within the enrollment guide.

 • Hardware Token